-In the normal course of ACI's operations, whether directly or indirectly, it may become involved in, named as a party to or the subject of various legal proceedings, including regulatory proceedings, tax proceedings and legal actions relating to personal injuries, property damage, property taxes, land rights, the environment and contract disputes.
-The outcome with respect to outstanding, pending or future proceedings cannot be predicted with certainty and may be determined in a manner adverse to ACI and, as a result, could have a material adverse effect on its assets, liabilities, business, financial condition and results of operations.
-Even if ACI prevails in any such legal proceeding, the proceedings could be costly and time-consuming and may divert the attention of Management and key personnel from ACI's business operations, which could have a material adverse effect on its cash flows, financial condition or results of operations.
+In the normal course of AutoCanada's operations, whether directly or indirectly, it may become involved in, named as a party to or the subject of various legal proceedings, including regulatory proceedings, tax proceedings and legal actions relating to personal injuries, property damage, property taxes, land rights, the environment and contract disputes.
+The outcome with respect to outstanding, pending or future proceedings cannot be predicted with certainty and may be determined in a manner adverse to AutoCanada and, as a result, could have a material adverse effect on AutoCanada's assets, liabilities, business, financial condition and results of operations.
+Even if AutoCanada prevails in any such legal proceeding, the proceedings could be costly and time-consuming and may divert the attention of management and key personnel from AutoCanada's business operations, which could have a material adverse effect on AutoCanada's cash flows, financial condition or results of operations.